Frequently Asked Questions (FAQs)

 You will find it much easier to upload documentation of your continuing education activities as you earn them rather than to try to do it all at once at the end of 5 years.

 Documentation of your continuing education hours must include the name of the approved accreditation or certification body.
-Organizations such as hospitals, state nursing associations etc., may work with approved/accredited providers to provide continuing education programs and should note the collaboration and the provider/accreditation name on certificates.
-Please see Recertification Procedures on our website for specific details about providers, activity types, and approved providers.
+Organizations such as hospitals, state nursing associations, etc., may work with approved/accredited providers to provide continuing education programs and should note the collaboration and the provider/accreditation name on certificates.
+Please see the Recertification page on our website for specific details about providers, activity types, and approved providers.

 It is the responsibility of the candidate to maintain active/current address and contact information with the NBCSN.
 Deadlines missed due to forwarded and lost mail are the responsibility of the candidate and may incur late fees or forfeited recertification status.